In California, employees can get paid family leave for up to 8 weeks to bond with a new child.

-If you have a new child, you might be able to get a weekly payment from your employer in addition to the California family leave benefit.
-This extra payment is called "supplemental compensation.”
+If you work in San Francisco and have a new child, you might be able to get a weekly payment from your employer in addition to the California Paid Family Leave.

 How it works

-The law only applies to employees at businesses with 20 or more employees worldwide.
-If you work at smaller businesses you can’t get this benefit.
+Employers: The law applies to employers with 20 or more employees worldwide.

-- Be currently getting paid family leave from the state to bond with a new baby, adopted child, or foster child
+- Eligible for Paid Family Leave from California to bond with a baby, adopted child, or foster child

-- Have been working for an employer for at least 180 days before leave starts
+- Have worked for the employer for at least 180 days before Paid Family Leave starts

-- Work for the employer in San Francisco for at least 8 hours a week
+- Work at least 8 hours a week in the geographical boundaries of San Francisco

-- Work at least 40% of their total hours for the employer in San Francisco
+- Work at least 40% of their total hours worked in the geographical boundaries of San Francisco

 Resources